 As mentioned earlier, I end each day as I begin—with a review session.
 That means sitting at my desk, for optimal concentration.
 The problem: I didn’t always want to visit that desk at the appointed time.
 It wasn’t a question of furniture—my home office high back chair is ultra comfy.
 Rather, it just wasn’t …. um, inviting: dark and dingy, cluttered, more pain than gain.
 The lighting situation was resolved, as was the clutter.
 But I know me.
 I needed a “draw,” something inherently powerful enough to pull me to the area on a daily basis.

-Spending considerable time in an easy chair, tootsies propped up as I stared off into space, I mentally listed each of my habits falling under the “every day” category.
-Finally, I realized my bingo.
+Spending considerable time in an easy chair, with tootsies propped up as I stared off into space, I mentally listed each of my habits (real or desired) falling under the “every day” category.
+Finally, a bingo kidnapped my attention.

-I drove to Walmart, where I purchased an $11 manual/”switch” “4-cup” coffee brewer.
+I drove to Walmart, where I purchased an $11 manual/”switch” “4-cup” (2 mugs) coffee brewer.
 The cheap price reflects the absence of features, such as auto-off— a necessity for automation.
-Clarification: more like a 2-mug brewer.
 The machine is small enough to sit atop the rolling cart, located to the right of my desk.
 My rationale: I’d rely on my morning coffee jones to pull me into my home office.
-Once there, I’d sit to sip, with review tools sitting before me atop the desk.
+Once there, I’d sit to sip, with review tools sitting before me on the desk.

-Months later, I’m delirious to confirm: it worked!
-And, my evening routine now includes replenishing the brewer for the next day, to accommodate my “Alexa, turn on office coffee” command around 4:15a.
+Update: over a year later, I’m delirious to confirm: it worked!
+And, my evening routine now includes replenishing the brewer for the next day, to accommodate my “Alexa, turn on office coffee” command around 4:15a (Twitter’s #5amWritingClub).
 Since the last step of the evening routine requires returning the brewer to its designated home, next to my desk, the big problem—getting into the area each evening—was also conquered.

-End result: if I skip either of these daily review sessions, it’s a deliberate choice, i.e. I already performed the review.
+End result: if I skip either of these daily review sessions, it’s a deliberate choice, i.e. I performed the review that afternoon.

-My home office is now hallowed ground, warm and inviting.
+My home office represents hallowed ground, warm and inviting.
 Once I sit at my desk, any and everything I could possibly need or want is within my immediate reach.
-The highlighters dedicated to plotting the next day’s timeblocked agenda remain in view, and my primary writing instruments sit within two elongated pencil cups.
+The highlighters dedicated to plotting the next day’s time blocked agenda remain in view, and my primary writing instruments sit within two multi-compartment pencil cups.

 Why so many highlighters?
-Some refuse to ghost in my EDC (Every Day Carry) Hobonichi Cousin Avec bullet journal (dubbed Hobo BuJo 😎); others bleed, ghost, and just act da fool 😡.
+Some refuse to ghost in my Hobonichi Cousin / Jibun Techo bullet journal (dubbed HoJu BuJo 😎); others bleed, ghost, and just act da fool 😡.
 Some emphasize handwritten notations as desired; others are so dark they hide the writing.
-Most perform well with my Passion Planner’s (where I plot monthly overview goals/projects) weighty paper.
-So take that, as there IS a method to the madness! 😜
+There IS a method to the madness!

-Every pen/pencil has a home, within arms reach.
+Every pen/pencil has a home, each within arm’s reach.
 When a fountain pen runs out of ink, my bottled inks are close as are towels used during the ink refill process (top drawer/ rolling cart).
-Journals, of varied sizes, hues, and type (dotted, dotted lined, graph/grid, lined at 6mm or 7mm) rest behind me, lining a bookcase.
+Journals, of varied sizes, hues, and type (dotted, dotted lined, graph/grid (lined at 3.x mm, 6mm, or 7mm) rest behind me, lining a bookcase.
 Bonus: no more “oops” buys, sparked by mistaken Rats, I’m out! declarations, e.g. refills for a certain pen, found on the 31st day after ordering.

-I took the time to sit, stare and study the entire desk area, “watching” myself move back and forth on a typical day.
+I took the time to sit, stare and study the entire desk area, mentally “watching” myself move back and forth on a typical day.
 That formed the basis of what should go where.
 I ate a weekend pulling it all together.
-My darlin’ grandmother’s admonition proved correct, yet again: “Baby, in this life you either pay on the front end, once, or pay on the continuum on the back end; but, you WILL pay.”
-In this instance, I spent a finite period of time imagining, plotting, planning, and executing.
-Therefore, I won’t pay on the continuum through countless coerced where-the-#%^# is the thing episodes, losing time looking-for instead of doing.
+My darlin’ grandmother’s admonition proved correct, yet again: “Baby, in this life you either pay on the front end, once, or pay on the continuum on the back end; but, you WILL pay.“ In this instance, I spent a finite period of time imagining, plotting, planning, and executing.
+Therefore, I won’t pay on the continuum through countless coerced where’s-Waldo episodes, losing time seeking rather than accomplishing.